Singapore, China, Indonesia ground Boeing's 737 MAX 8 as concerns mount

 “Our customer relations team is responding to these customers individually, emphasizing our friendly, no-change fee policy,” the fourth largest U.S. airline said in a statement.

+Flydubai said it had received the FAA’s continued airworthiness notification and no further action was required at this time, while Turkish Airlines said it was closely monitoring developments.

-Former U.S. Federal Aviation Administration accident investigator Mike Daniel said he believed the decision by regulators to ground the planes was premature.
+Former FAA accident investigator Mike Daniel said he believed the decision by regulators to ground the planes was premature.
 “To me it almost surreal how quickly some of the regulators are just grounding the aircraft without any factual information yet as a result of the investigation,” he told Reuters.

 However, he said more groundings were now likely due to a “snowball effect” unless Boeing or the FAA released more information.

-Additional reporting by Maggie Fick, Katharine Houreld and Hereward Holland in Nairobi, Stella Qiu in Beijing, Bernadette Christina Munthe in Jakarta, Josh Horwitz in Shanghai, Sanjana Shivdas in Bengaluru, Stephanie Nebehay and Michelle Nichols in New York, Eric Johnson in Seattle and Tracy Rucinski in Chicago; Writing by Sayantani Ghosh; Editing by Simon Cameron-Moore
+Additional reporting by Maggie Fick, Katharine Houreld and Hereward Holland in Nairobi, Stella Qiu in Beijing, Bernadette Christina Munthe in Jakarta, Josh Horwitz in Shanghai, Sanjana Shivdas in Bengaluru, Stephanie Nebehay and Michelle Nichols in New York, Eric Johnson in Seattle, James Pearson in Hanoi, Alexander Cornwell in Dubai and Tracy Rucinski in Chicago; Writing by Sayantani Ghosh; Editing by Simon Cameron-Moore